Last updated: December 28, 2021

-In addition to great interests in teaching and clinical practice, I am a passionate researcher with the interests in a) chronic, toxic, or traumatic stress in individuals, families (e.g., family caregivers), and communities, b) grief (e.g., complicated grief and non-death grief in family caregivers) and loss, c) culturally-responsive research mentorship in counselor education, d) wellness of counseling professionals, and e) in-depth experience navigating the mental health system among BIPOC during COVID-19, using mixed methods, including photovoice, as a participatory method.
+In addition to great interests in teaching and clinical practice, I am a passionate researcher with the interests in a) chronic, toxic, or traumatic stress in individuals, families (e.g., family caregivers), and communities, b) grief (e.g., complicated grief) and loss (e.g., non-death losses in family caregivers), c) culturally-responsive research mentorship in counselor education, and d) in-depth experience accessing and navigating the mental health system among BIPOC individuals during COVID-19, using mixed methods (e.g., photovoice) that are participatory.

 Born in Seoul and lived in three different countries for a long period of time, I identify myself as a global citizen.
 I am fluent in English, Japanese, and Korean.
 My love for communication with others encouraged me to learn the American Sign Language (ASL) and a little bit about the deaf world.